MrRezoo/php-mvc-framework/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL License.
 See [license](LICENSE) for more information.